Contaminant Fate and Transport Capabilities @ MD-DE-DC

 West Branch Consortium (WBC-2)

-- Developed by Dr. Michelle Lorah, Elizabeth Jones, and Dr. Mary Voytek (currently with NASA) and USGS from contaminated wetland sediment
+- WBC-2 was developed by Dr. Michelle Lorah, Elizabeth Jones, and Dr. Mary Voytek from contaminated wetland sediment.

-- Maintained in sediment-free media in large volumes by SIREM under a Cooperate Research and Development Agreement with Geosyntec Consultants
+- It is maintained in sediment-free media in large volumes by SIREM under a Cooperate Research and Development Agreement with Geosyntec Consultants.

-- Has been successfully tested in reactive mats, bioreactors, and in situ aquifer tests
+- Has been successfully tested in reactive mats, bioreactors, and in-situ in the subsurface.

 Microcosms